| | | | | |

 Loading products...

-The pedals everyone in the Fanatec community has been waiting for.
-Forged aluminium construction for both the housing and pedal plates – a serious step up from the existing range.
-200kg load cell on the brake – that’s the standout number, comfortably above anything else in the consumer market.
+Forged aluminium construction for both the housing and the pedal plates – a serious step up from anything in the existing range.
+200kg load cell on the brake, which is the standout number; comfortably above anything else in the consumer market.
 Fanatec have developed what they call ECCS – Elastomer Compression Control System – four individual elastomer cups you can swap in and out without tools to change the brake feel.
+I’ve covered the full announcement in the Podium Pedals announcement piece; the brake spec was tightened from 150kg to 200kg between the initial reveal and pre-order, which is a meaningful change worth knowing if you’re cross-referencing older coverage.

 products per page